| How

 or termination of business relationship or employment are examples

 of actions that may be appropriate.
+All managers and supervisors should

 be trained to recognize and respond to workplace domestic violence.